 The College has been providing students with a world-class education since the founding of the University of Chicago in 1890.
 For over 100 years, undergraduates have thrived in an environment that encourages critical inquiry and independent thought.

-By Christine Schmidt, College Media Editor, Class of 2017
+By Emily Ehret, College Media Editor, Class of 2019

-By Sarah Zimmerman, College Media Editor, Class of 2017
+By Cole Martin, College Media Editor, Class of 2019

 By Adia Robinson, College Media Editor, Class of 2018